ricoberger/vault-secrets-operator/README.md

 export VAULT_AWS_AUTH_TYPE=iam
 ```

-If you deploy the Vault Secrets Operator via Helm you have to set the `vault.authMethod`, `vault.azurepath`, `vault.azureRole`, `vault.azureScaleset` values in the `values.yaml` file.
+If you deploy the Vault Secrets Operator via Helm you have to set the `vault.authMethod`, `vault.awsPath`, `vault.awsRole` and `vault.awsAuthType` values in the `values.yaml` file.

 ### Azure Auth Method